kjellberg/no-hentry/readme.txt

 Tags: remove hentry, fix google webmaster tools errors, hentry errors fixer, hatom fixer, hatom webmaster tools Requires at least: 3.7
 Tested up to: 4.4.2
-Stable tag: 1.2.1
+Stable tag: 1.2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 Remove .hentry-class with a post_class-filter to get rid of errors in Google Webmaster Tools.
 This will NOT work with Twenty T*-themes or other themes where the .hentry-class is used for CSS-styling...
+(It actually fixes the problem, but you'll have to do some own styling)

 == Installation ==

-1. Upload the entire `no-hentry` folder to the `/wp-content/plugins/` directory or download it from Plugins in WordPress Dashboard.
+1. Upload the entire 'no-hentry' folder to the '/wp-content/plugins/' directory or download it from Plugins in WordPress Dashboard.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==